krestn/mainstay_demo/README.md

 ## Live Demo
 https://mainstay-demo.vercel.app/

-This project is a single-page React app (UMD + Babel) backed by a small Django service that persists selected countries.
+This project is a single-page React app (Vite + TypeScript) backed by a small Django service that persists selected countries.
 The frontend fetches search results from REST Countries and uses the backend to remember the user's pinned list across refreshes.